shawnmckinney/role-engineering-sample/README.md

  mvn test -Dtest=RoleSampleSeleniumITCase
  ```

+ Selenium Test Notes:
+ * *This test will log in as each user, perform positive and negative test cases.*
- *Requires Firefox on target machine.*
+ * *Requires Firefox on target machine.*